MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/spatial-audio-basic-features.md

 ### Voice Settings Collection

 As the name implies, a Voice Setting Collection is a collection of Voice Settings.
-The purpose of a Voice Collection is to make the voices it contains available for use for Audio Zones, Acoustic Zones, or Custom Environment Acoustics.
+It's a [ScriptableObject](https://docs.unity3d.com/Manual/class-ScriptableObject.html), and its purpose is to make the voices it contains available for use for Audio Zones, Acoustic Zones, or Custom Environment Acoustics.

 The Voice Setting Collections are located in the **VoiceSettingCollection** folder.